Money Creation and Banking: Theory and Evidence

 In addition to the above specifications, to capture the impact of the improved availability of consumer credit that can substitute the deposit, I add a logarithm of $uc$, the ratio of unsecured credit to income as another regressor as follows.\footnote{Following to \cite{krueger2006does}, I use revolving consumer credit.}

 I focus on the post-1980 period, until the arrival of the Great Recession.
-In Table \ref{tab:reg1}, columns (1) and (3) report the estimates without unsecured credit, and columns (2) and (4) report the estimates with unsecured credit.
-The Johansen tests in columns (1) and (3) fail to reject the null hypothesis of no cointegration, which confirms the apparent breakdowns from Figure \ref{fig:motive3}, and ordinary least squares (OLS) estimates from columns (1) and (3) both report positive coefficients on $r_t$ that contradict the conventional notion of money demand: the stable downward-sloping relationship between real balances and interest rates.
-In columns (2) and (4), however, the Johansen tests reject their null of no cointegration at a 99 percent confidence level, suggesting there exists a stable relationship between real money balances, interest rates, and real balances of unsecured credit.
-To estimate the cointegration relationship, I implement the canonical cointegrating regression, proposed by \cite{park1992canonical}, in columns (2) and (4).
-The estimated coefficients on $r_t$ and $ln(uc_t)$ both are negative and significantly different from zero.
+In Table \ref{tab:reg1}, columns (1) and (4) report the estimates without unsecured credit, and columns (2)-(3) and (5)-(6) report the estimates with unsecured credit.
+The Johansen tests in columns (1) and (4) fail to reject the null hypothesis of no cointegration, which confirms the apparent breakdowns from Figure \ref{fig:motive3}, and ordinary least squares (OLS) estimates from columns (1) and (4) both report positive coefficients on $r_t$ that contradict the conventional notion of money demand: the stable downward-sloping relationship between real balances and the interest rate.

+In columns (2)-(3) and (5)-(6), however, the Johansen tests reject their null hypothesis of no cointegration at a 99 percent confidence level, suggesting that there exists a stable relationship among real money balances, the interest rate, and unsecured credit.
+To estimate the cointegration relationship, I implement the canonical cointegrating regression, proposed by \cite{park1992canonical}, in columns (3) and (6).\footnote{The OLS estimates would likely be biased given the non-stationarity of the data and long-run variances from the cointegration relationship.
+Columns (2) and (5) report OLS estimates for the same variables just for comparison.} The estimated coefficients on $r_t$ and $ln(uc_t)$ both are negative and significantly different from zero.